Tolerance & Fit Calculator - ISO 286 Shaft & Hole Fits with Visual Tolerance Zones

 Max/Min Clearance and Interference

 Calculates the maximum clearance, minimum clearance, maximum interference, and minimum interference for the selected fit.
-For transition fits where the result can be either clearance or interference, both values are shown with the probability of each condition.
+For transition fits where the result can be either clearance or interference, both worst-case values are shown with an explicit caution.

 Fit Type Classification